Guide to Re-Employment and Retirement in Singapore

 - Public officers serving in the police, prisons, narcotics, civil defence, and corrupt practices investigation service;

 - Persons enlisted for regular service with the Singapore Armed Forces;

 - Auxiliary police officers;

 - Public officers and statutory board employees who are eligible for benefits under the Pensions Act;

 - Employees who work 20 hours or less per week;

 - Employees on fixed term contracts for specific projects, where employment is expected to cease when the project ends; and

-- Employees who were first employed after 55 years of age and have worked with the company for less than 3 years.
+- Employees who were first employed after 55 years of age and have worked with the company for fewer than 2 years.

 In addition, employers are encouraged to help older employees who are not eligible for re-employment in their job search by offering services such as career counselling.

 Is re-employment for everyone?
 What if I do not wish to be re-employed?